 2- Maryland bonded bridges: this type is most commonly used in the case of loss in the front teeth, it is usually made of porcelain fused to metal (PFM) or ceramic, still, it is not considered to be the most resilient type when it comes to the pressure of chewing in comparison with other types of bridges like the implant-supported dental bridge.

 3- Cantilever bridges: although it is similar to the traditional bridge, this type can only support artificial teeth from one side, so as it can only be anchored from one side, there is a higher chance of fracture or cracking.

 4- Implant-supported bridges: the strength of the implant-supported bridge is that it does not depend on adjacent teeth for support, but rather on dental implants that are anchored in the jaw which also eliminates the risk of bone loss in the future.

 What Materials Are Used in Making Dental Bridges?

 Dental bridges can be made either of porcelain fused to metal (PFM), ceramic, or metal.
-Picking the material will depend the dentist’s recommendations for the condition at hand.
+Picking the material will depend on the dentist’s recommendations for the condition at hand.

 How Long Do Dental Bridges Last?

-Dental bridges can last between 5 to 15 years approximately, depending on several factors such as the type of bridge chosen by your dentist such as, Maryland, implant supported, or traditional dental bridge, It also depends on the practice of oral hygiene on daily basis, and not ignoring the regular dental checkups.
+Dental bridges can last between 5 and 15 years approximately, depending on several factors such as the type of bridge chosen by your dentist such as, Maryland, implant supported, or traditional dental bridge, It also depends on the practice of oral hygiene on daily basis, and not ignoring the regular dental checkups.

 What Do You Need To Know During Dental Bridges Treatment?